 Conclusion

 We hope that this article helps you to level up your SEO game.
-Feel free to read this article if you want to learn more about what is SEO in general.
-You can also find useful information in our Local SEO article.
-If you need a simpler tutorial in a video format, check this video presented by Yoast:
+You can find useful information in our Local SEO article.
+If you need a simpler tutorial in a video format, check this video presented by Yoast.

 Frequently Asked Questions About